maxfelker/unixtimestampme/README.md

-# unixtimestampme
+Unix Timestamp ME
+===
-Simple app for displaying current unix timestamp
+A stupid simple app for displaying the current unix timestamp.